East Carolina University

 Achievement Gaps in Undergraduate Degree Efficiency

 By 2021-22, ECU will reduce by 50% the achievement gap in undergraduate degree efficiency between male and female students.

 From ECU: As is the case at many universities, females at ECU are retained and graduate at higher rates than male students.
 ECU is investing in male student-success initiatives, and the university continues to see increases in undergraduate degree efficiency for male students.
 As part of this effort, the university has established a living learning community, freshman seminars, the annual Male Student Success Summit, mentoring, and targeted academic advising through the Pirate Academic Success Center.
 One partnership initiative is GEAR UP NC, a national college access program funded by a U.S. Department of Education grant.
 The initiative aims to significantly increase the number of students in disadvantaged communities who are prepared to enter and succeed in postsecondary education.

 By 2021-22, ECU will improve its undergraduate degree efficiency to 22.5 over a base of 20.7.

-From ECU: ECU’s actual completion rates (four-, five-, six-year graduation rates) compare favorably to rates of its official peer set and the university continues to make strides in this area, surpassing the plan goal during 2018-19.
-ECU is committed to the continued improvement of these completion rates.
-The university will maintain and improve upon the tools already in place to promote degree efficiency: advanced analytics (predictive), reductions in the size of its degree programs, refined general education requirements, strategies for improving math pathways, and refined four-year degree plans.
+From ECU: ECU’s actual completion rates (four-, five-, six-year graduation rates) compare favorably to rates of its official peer set and the university continues to make strides in this area, surpassing its annual goals for four consecutive years.
+The university has put several tools in place to promote degree efficiency: advanced analytics (predictive), refined general education requirements, strategies for improving math pathways, and refined four-year degree plans.
 In addition, the university continues to invest in its student success resources: the Pirate Academic Success Center, the University Writing Center, and the Academic Advising Center.